 This question is not new to the interview process.
 So, be sure you know what strengths you bring to the table and how it can help your role or your team.
 Your ability to answer this question shows interviewers that you were not only prepared for the interview, but you are also aware of how your capabilities affect the quality of your work.

-Example: “As a freelance graphic designer, I found that patience, multitasking and attention to detail are very important qualities for any creative.
+Example: “As a freelance graphic designer, I found that patience, multitasking and attention to detail are very important qualities for any creative person.
 I do believe my experience as a freelancer prepared me in many ways to take on this role.
 In addition, my ability to innovate and be creative with designs while fulfilling the goals of clients is something I am very proud of.”

 There are pros and cons, advantages and disadvantages or highs and lows to any experience, object or person.
 Be aware of what qualities can still set you back and how you wish to improve them.
 This shows employers that you have the humility to recognize your flaws but are responsible enough to take action and improve yourself as a person and designer.